 1. The Vasa Museum

 I wasn’t sure what to expect from The Vasa Museum but it totally blew me away!
-Marvel at the impeccably preserved war ship, salvaged from the ocean floor after sinking on its maiden voyage 333 years earlier.
-Over 95 percent of the ship is original and it’s impossible not to have a ‘wow’ moment when you first see it.
+Marvel at the impeccably preserved warship, salvaged from the ocean floor after sinking on its maiden voyage 333 years earlier.
+Over 95 per cent of the ship is original and it’s impossible not to have a ‘wow’ moment when you first see it.
 The exhibition is done really well, allowing visitors to see the ship from all different angles and really get a sense of the history behind it.
 Get tickets for the Vasa Museum here.

 2. Gröna Lund